Heather Locklear Rushed To Hospital For Overdose Just Hours After Posting Bail

 The downward spiral of Heather Locklear continues.

 According to TMZ, the 56-year-old was rushed to the hospital this evening after police were called to her home on a report that someone had overdosed on Monday afternoon.
-A video from the news outlet shows an ambulance leaving Locklear’s Thousands Oaks, California home just shortly after she returned home from prison.
+A video from the news outlet shows an ambulance leaving Locklear’s Thousands Oaks, California, home just shortly after she returned home from prison.

-It is also being reported that EMTs had requested back up from the Sheriff’s Dept. after they received the phone call about an overdose.
+It is also being reported that EMTs had requested back up from the sheriff’s department after they received the phone call about an overdose.
 Locklear is reportedly at the hospital in stable condition and she is receiving the necessary treatment.
 As the Inquisitr shared earlier, Locklear was arrested last night after one of her family members called the police after Locklear was intoxicated and ranting.

 “The original 911 call was for a disturbance.
 Law enforcement sources say she was heavily intoxicated when a family member called.
 Heather, who we’re told was extremely agitated, punched a responding deputy who was trying to separate Heather from members of her family.”